Membership service for journalists who cover Southampton and Hampshire.

 Our Version Media has responded to that by introducing a Black Community Coverage Clinic, to equip local people with media skills to tell their own stories and developed a Media Reporting Tool to encourage the city’s residents to report negative racially-biased reporting.
 We’ve also been working with journalists across the region.

-Now we’ve created an Our Version Media membership for journalists and newsrooms who are committed to increasing diversity in their news reports and coverage.
-Membership provides journalists with diverse contributors, case studies and expert speakers for their news reports, and gives journalists access to exclusives, lead-worthy and a range of diverse story ideas.
-To join, please complete the form below and we’ll get in touch.
+Now we’ve created an Our Version Media membership for journalists who are committed to genuinely increasing diversity in their news reports and coverage.
+We connect our member journalists with diverse contributors, lead-worthy stories, case studies and expert speakers for their news reports.